BerndGabriel/HtmlViewer/ReadMe.txt

 What are the HtmlViewer Components?

-The HtmlViewer component set consists of the ThtmlViewer, TFrameViewer, and TFrameBrowser components.
+The HtmlViewer component set consists of the THtmlViewer, TFrameViewer, and TFrameBrowser components.
 All three are HTML document display components:

-ThtmlViewer
+THtmlViewer
 - The basic component.
-- ThtmlViewer displays single (non-frame) documents.
+- THtmlViewer displays single (non-frame) documents.
 - It also forms the basis for the other two components.

 TFrameViewer (deprecated)
-- Displays both Frame and single HTML documents.
+- Displays both frame and single HTML documents.
 - TFrameViewer is oriented more for local file system use.

 TFrameBrowser
-- Also displays Frame and single HTML documents.
+- Also displays frame and single HTML documents.
 - TFrameBrower is oriented for use with local file systems and toward Internet style protocols and URL usage.
 - Additional code and/or components are generally required to get data from